hackfin/MaSoCist/README.md

     make all

-Run the neo430 demo:
+Run the virtual CPU demo, for example for pyrv32 or neo430:

+    make clean run-pyrv32

     make clean run-neo430

-If nothing went wrong, the simulation for the neo430 CPU will be built and started with a virtual UART and SPI simulation.
-A minicom terminal will connect to that UART and you'll be able to speak to the neo430 'bare metal' shell, for example, you can dump the content of the virtual SPI flash by:
+If nothing went wrong, the simulation for the selected CPU will be built and started with a virtual UART and SPI simulation.
+A minicom terminal will connect to that UART and you'll be able to speak to the 'bare metal' shell, for example, you can dump the content of the virtual SPI flash by:

     s 0 1